97joseph/book-test/README.md

 ---

+## **How to Use the Application**

+### 1. Add a Book
+- On the homepage, you'll see a form titled "Add a New Book".
+- Enter the Title and Author of the book.
+- Click the "Add Book" button.
+- The new book will appear in the list of books below the form.

+### 2. Make a Review
+- In the list of books, click on a book to select it.
+- Below the list of books, you'll see a section titled "Reviews".
+- To add a review:
+  - Enter your Name in the "Your Name" field.
+  - Enter a Rating (between 1 and 5) in the "Rating (1-5)" field.
+  - Write your Review in the "Your Review" textarea.
+  - Click the "Submit Review" button.
+  - Your review will appear in the list of reviews for the selected book.

+### 3. View Reviews
+- Select a book from the list.
+- All reviews for the selected book will be displayed below the review submission form.
+- Each review shows the reviewer's name, rating, and comment.

+---

 ## **Application Features**
 1. **View Books**: Displays a list of books with their titles and authors.
 2. **Add a Book**: Allows users to add a new book via a form.